wakatime/wakatime-blog/posts/43-wakatime-2020-programming-stats.md

 <img src="https://wakatime.com/static/img/covers/dumpster-fire-2020.png" class="img-thumbnail" alt="A real dumpster fire" style="width:90%" />

-In 2020, 250k+ developers spent a combined [placeholder] hours programming, tracked with WakaTime text editor plugins.
+In 2020, 250K developers spent a combined [placeholder] hours programming, tracked with WakaTime text editor plugins.
 This post is an analysis of all those hours spent programming during 2020, and a quick list of improvements and new [WakaTime][about] features.
 Most notably, the new [Google Calendar integration][integrations] shows meeting times on your dashboard.

+## New Features & Milestones

+### 📅 Google Calendar integration
+We redesigned the [integrations][integrations] page, and added a [Google Calendar integration][calendar] so you can see how long you spend in meetings.

+### ⚙️  Improved custom rules
+Smarter matching of category, domain, or app with [custom rules][rules].

+### 📊 Performance improvements for teams
+We increased p99 TTI performance by 90% for [team dashboards][teams].
+This greatly improves the experience for teams with more than 50 devs on a dashboard.

+### 📺 55 IDEs supported
+We’ve been busy adding support for all the [text editors][plugins] developers use.

+### 🚀 Reached 250,000 users
+Over [250K programmers][about] are now using WakaTime for metrics about their programming.

 ## Programming stats for 2020